 The fesetround() function sets the current rounding mode to the value provided. fesetround() returns zero for success, or nonzero if its argument is not a valid rounding mode.

-- 3.2.2 C99-compatible functions for controlling the ARM floating-point environment on page 3-104. - 3.2.3 C99 rounding mode and floating-point exception macros on page 3-105.
+3.2.3 C99 rounding mode and floating-point exception macros on page 3-105.